BatshevaRozmarin/slack/README.md

 ## How to run this project

-first build the docker image
+- 1.first build the docker image
 write this command:

 ```bash